Get alerts of updates about «Long-term symptoms after COVID-19»

-Long-term health consequences after COVID-19
+Long-term symptoms after COVID-19

 Skip to content on this page

-What are long-term health consequences?
+What are long-term effects?

 For most people, the symptoms will improve over time, but the frequency and duration of these symptoms are still uncertain.

-Knowledge of long-term consequences
+Knowledge about long-term health consequences

 There is no specific treatment.
 Any treatment depends on which symptoms or problems are present.